-We won Senior Div 2, in 1992, and the Division 1, in 1995, but following regular refusals for Premier Division status, joined the Mid-Bucks League in 1998, and immediately did the double, winning the Knockout Cup and Division 2 title, we won Division 1 the following year, and formed a Second team in the League in 2001, but following the cricket being less enjoyable, we rejoined the O.C.A,League in 2003.
+We won the Senior Division 2 title in 1992 and then the Division 1 title in 1995, but following regular refusals for Premier Division status, joined the Mid-Bucks League in 1998 and immediately won the double, winning the Knockout Cup and the Division 2 title.
+We won Division 1 the following year and formed a second team in the league in 2001, but following the cricket being less enjoyable, we rejoined the OCA League in 2003.

-In 2012, a good start, was followed by a terrible run, and resulted in relegation following the last game.
-The club did however receive the M.Honey Award, for ‘Most Improved Ground’.
+In 2012, a good start was followed by a terrible run, and resulted in relegation following the last game.
+The club did however receive the M.Honey Award for ‘Most Improved Ground’.

-In 2015 the club celebrated its 125th anniversary of the formation of the club as we know it, the celebrations culminated in a Black tie Dinner at the Akeman inn with former England test captain Graham Gooch as guest speaker.
+In 2015 the club celebrated its 125th anniversary of the formation of the club as we know it, the celebrations culminated in a Black tie Dinner at the Akeman Inn with former England test captain Graham Gooch as guest speaker.

-In 2016 the 1stXI finished runners up in Division 3, clinching promotion to Division 2 on the last day of the season, in 2017 this was followed by a 2nd successive promotion this time to Division 1 by virtue of finishing in third place thanks to a strong finish to the season.
+In 2016 the 1st XI finished runners up in Division 3, clinching promotion to Division 2 on the last day of the season.
+This was followed in 2017 with a second successive promotion, this time promotion to Division 1 by virtue of finishing in third place and a reshuffle of the divisions.

-In the 2018 Season Lewis Jeacock led the 2nd XI to the Title in the OCA Division 7 North division thus securing promotion to Division 6.
+In the 2018 Season Lewis Jeacock led the 2nd XI to the title in the OCA Division 7 North division thus securing promotion to Division 6.

 Midweek cup winning team